kerialexander/ai-case-study/Akasa_AI_Case_Study.md

 PR Newswire.
 (2021, March 23).
 AKASA Raises $60 Million in Series B Round.
 AI-Based Automation Company Formerly Known As Alpha Health Expands Infrastructure and Elevates Brand.
 Retrieved from https://www.prnewswire.com/news-releases/akasa-raises-60-million-in-series-b-round-301253593.html.

 HFMA.
 (2023, March 29).
 The Impact of Claims Denials on the Financial Health of Healthcare.
 Retrieved from https://www.hfma.org/revenue-cycle/denials-management/the-impact-of-claims-denials-on-the-financial-health-of-healthcare/.

-Note: ChatGPT was utilized to assist in the development of this case study.